NCALM-UH/pdal-als-tpu/example.md

 ### **8. Summary**

 Kudos if you've made it this far.
-This example was complex due to:
+It looks like a lot of steps to generate TPU in this example, but much of the walk-through dealt with data cleaning and formatting and the complexity due to the triple channel ALS sensor:

 1. Data cleaning: provide missing CRS information, data compression, identification and removal of spurious in-air points, and `ScanAngleRank` sign correction.
-2. The triple channel sensor that produces three strips of data for each flightline.
+2. Data formatting: flightline extraction and re-tiling, renaming, and cropping for delivery.
-3. Data formatting: flightline extraction and re-tiling, renaming, and cropping for delivery.
+3. Triple channel sensor: three strips of data for each flightline exist that require unique uncertainty parameters but a common trajectory.

-But it is a real-world look at how to go from a collection of point cloud tiles that have been dropped in your lap to a set of tiles - cropped to your area of interest - that contain per-point TPU information.
-If you are dealing with a single channel sensor and a clean set of data (perhaps even provided in flightlines rather than tiles), the TPU generation process will be much more streamlined than outlined here.
+But the above example is a real-world look at how to go from a collection of point data that has been dropped in your lap to a set of point cloud tiles cropped to your area of interest that contain per-point TPU information.
+If you are dealing with a single channel sensor and a clean set of data (perhaps even provided in flightlines rather than tiles), the TPU generation process will be much more streamlined.
+Refer to the [GitHub repository](https://github.com/pjhartzell/pdal-als-tpu) for the `als_tpu` PDAL plugin filter for a simple example.